openPCI/open-tao-pcis/ganttchart/readme.md

-#Gantt excersize
+#Gantt exercise
-The gantt excersize allows for a test-taker to fill a predefined gantt chart.
+The gantt exercise allows for a test-taker to fill a predefined gantt chart.